-Students may enroll in individual instruction in music at the 100, 200, or 300 level.
+Students may enroll in individual instruction in music at the 100 (non-major or secondary) level for either .5 or 1 credit; or the 200 (music major) level for 1 credit.
 Individual instruction is offered every semester.
 A fee per credit is charged for all degree seeking students.
-Non-matriculated students and students who are enrolled for no credit are charged a single fee.
 See the semester course schedule for offerings and fees.

-Each private lesson takes place at an arranged time between the student and the professor.
-Therefore, all private students are required to sign up for a lesson time in the Music Building prior to the beginning of each semester.
-A schedule is posted on each professor's door.

-100 level is for non-majors or majors and minors studying a secondary instrument.
-200 level is for beginning majors and minors.
-300 and 400 levels are for advanced majors and minors preparing for a recital.
-Instructor permission is required.

-For all levels of instruction, each .5 credit course requires one half-hour private lesson per week, and each one credit course requires one hour private lesson per week.
+Each applied lesson takes place at an arranged time between the student and the professor.
+Each .5 credit course requires one half-hour applied lesson per week and each one credit course requires one hour applied lesson per week.